-If you're considering coating a concrete floor, you've probably come across paint products and epoxy coating products, and some that are called epoxy paint.
-This can get confusing because it's difficult to know what option is going to be best for your floors.
+If you’re considering coating a concrete floor, you’ve probably come across concrete paint products for garages and epoxy coating products, and some that are called epoxy paint.
+This can get confusing because it’s difficult to know what option is going to be best for your floors.

 The good thing is, you can use your common sense to figure out the best fit for your needs.
 Epoxy paint is the cheapest, and easiest to install, and also the worst in terms of durability.
 Epoxy paint is middle of the road depending on how much paint is in the product vs epoxy. epoxy coating should be a 100% solid epoxy and the best and most durable garage flooring system.
 It’s also the most expensive and hardest to install properly.

 Many homeowners, DIY enthusiasts, and contractors have started applying epoxy paint and epoxy coatings..

 The main difference between epoxy paint and normal paint is that when epoxy is mixed into the acrylic paint, it makes the paint thicker and allows it will bond to the concrete paint and adhere for a much longer period of time.
 Regular paint applied on top of a concrete slab has a tendency to peel and flake over time as present, the paint will adhere to the concrete surface much better, making it more durable.
 Without epoxy, a standard acrylic paint has a tendency to peel and flake, because the bond to the concrete isn’t enhanced by the epoxy additive.